Assassin's Fate: Plot summary

 After they leave, a vial of Silver explodes and coats much of Fitz, healing his immediate wounds and giving him a means of cutting the debris trapping him.
 By the time he escapes, the team members have all left with Bee.
 Dragons have reduced the castle and nearby city to ruins.
 Fitz uses his now-ferocious Skill ability to convince a ship captain to take him to the mainland, where he finds a Skill pillar in an attempt to go home.
 The Skill-pillar, however, takes him to the quarry near Kelsingra.
 Fitz slowly comes to realize that he is dying, and that he cannot return to Buckkeep.
 At Clerres castle, when he was attacked by the castle guards, he was hit by several darts, and he now realizes that these must have contained the parasites that eat away at people from the inside.
 So, he begins to carve a wolf for himself from the stone in the quarry, just as Verity carved a dragon, to contain his memories.
-While he works at it, the people at Buckkeep learn of him and arrive at the quarry to be with him in his final moments.
+While he works at it, the people at Buckkeep learn of him and arrive at the quarry to be with him in his final days.

 The Fool helps Fitz complete his wolf by putting his own memories into the stone as well.
 They both disappear into the stone wolf, which then awakens and goes off into the forest to hunt.